explore

 • Snowshoe at East Fork Foss River.

-• Go hiking at Lake Serene, Bridal Veil Falls, Blanca Lake, Heybrook Lookout, Barclay Lake, Deception Falls, and many more.
+• Take one of the nearby hiking trails at Lake Serene, Bridal Veil Falls, Blanca Lake, Heybrook Lookout, Barclay Lake, Deception Falls, and many more.

 • Explore Lake Wenatchee State Park.

-• During warmer months enjoy community beach access with BBQ and Picnic tables.
+• During warmer months enjoy community beach access with BBQ and a picnic table

 3. Treehouse-Eagles Perch